 - these you are NOT allowed to download – these must be served by Amazon

 As it turns out – our older (previous) versions of AmaLinks Pro were, in fact, using the Amazon Prime logo in certain places and for certain features.
-This was a huge oversight and mistake on our behalf.
-Allow me to explain… but first I’ll show you an example.
+I’ll show you an example.
 This is what one of our Showcase Boxes looked like using the actual Prime logo…

 It actually came to me as a question in the comments section on a different blog post on this site.
 Somebody asked me how we are able to get away with ‘legally’ showing the Prime logo?
 I previously didn’t think anything of it.
 I thought we were covered, based on how I read and interpreted the Trademark Guidelines section in the Amazon Associates Policies.
 We were using an Amazon Mark and we were subsequently using a special link to link to a product page on Amazon.